Niloy333/Relationship-Subjective-Objective-Sleep-Quality/README.md

 ## Reference

-A preregistration document with more details will be added soon.
+A preregistration document with more details on the project will be added soon.

+**The project is currently in progress, and more details will be added once it is complete.**